 This implies that it is very much possible to find the Jebusites today among the scattered sheep of biblical Israel, especially in the region of West Africa referred to in Hosea 11:11 as Assyria (the Hausawa or Hausa people).
-The Yoruba are mostly in the southwest region of Nigeria, an Amorite-defined nation whom the Amorites of Britain gave charge to the Fulani who have thoroughly brainwashed and colonized the Hausa).
-Not surprisingly there exist a people in Yorubaland called the Ijebu (Jebu according to the British slave masters) who today appear so indistinguishable from other Aku peoples because they all have Oluiwa aka Oduduwa as their progenitor.
+The Aku are mostly in the southwest region of Nigeria, an Amorite-defined nation whom the Amorites of Britain gave charge to the Fulani who have thoroughly brainwashed and colonized the Hausa).
+Not surprisingly there exist a people in Akuland called the Ijebu (Jebu according to the British slave masters) who today appear so indistinguishable from other Aku peoples because they all have Oluiwa aka Oduduwa as their progenitor.
 But are noted for their high level of frugality and financial acumen and a peculiar penchant for partying.
 There are various versions of their history but one has it that the first Ọba of each of the two principal Ijebu divisions were appointed from Ile-Ifẹ, actions which are most likely glimpses of the perfect one to come (Revelations 2:26-27) and that their ancestor is Oluiwa who is Oodua.
-Thus the Ijẹbu are also Ọmọ Oodua which explains why they were easily unified with the rest of the Ọmọ Oodua
+Thus the Ijẹbu are also Ọmọ Oodua which explains why they were easily unified with the rest of the Ọmọ Oodua.

 Since the biblical Jebusites are truly the Ijebu their presence as one of the Ẹgbẹ Ọmọ Oodua can be used to identify the people of Ekron (also spelled as Accaron), a Philistine division and descendants of Misri (Egypt), as Eṣumare the Saviour said they will be absorbed into biblical Israel (Zechariah 9:7).